|Open to||For students at Washington|

 Their very generous donation of a large investment fund was reinvested by the Foundation and the interest continues to fund the two annual scholarships.
 Don also served on the Foundation’s Board of Directors from 2006 to 2014.

 Upon Don’s death in 2015, his son Ray requested the name of the scholarship be changed to honor his father and mother.
-Ginny passed away in 2017.
+Gerry passed away in 2017.

 |Administration of the fund||The fund is administered by the Franklin Pierce Foundation, a nonprofit corporation registered in the State of Washington.|